 - Different cloud platforms may use different technologies and standards, making it difficult to standardize processes and manage resources.

-In conclusion, nowadays many businesses choose multi cloud strategy to save their cost as well as to utilize features of the different cloud service providers.
+Nowadays many businesses choose multi cloud strategy to save their cost as well as to utilize features of the different cloud service providers.
 To successfully implement a multi cloud strategy, businesses should have clear and careful planning and execution of their business requirements.
 It is also important to have skilled IT staff who are familiar with multiple cloud platforms and able to manage the technical challenges of a multi-cloud environment.

 Roshan comes with an extensive experience in the Oracle Implementation domain after completing his Electronics and Communication Engineering from Bengaluru.
 He holds a plethora of professional certifications from Oracle after starting as an Associate Developer role and quickly made his way to a Senior Manager.
 He has worked with clients across the globe in ANZ, EMEA, APAC and Europe.
 At Conneqtion Group, Roshan has been a key part of managing the organization’s largest risk teams apart from sharing his experience and skills to develop and nurture young talent with his dynamic vision.